DerekCuevas/derekcuevas.github.io/site/content/index.md

 [**Staff Software Engineer, Genius Sports**](https://www.geniussports.com/) (_January 2024 - Current_)

 - Designed and developed an immutable and time-series-oriented configuration management service based on `PostgreSQL` and implemented in `Rust`.
+- Provided a type-safe and versioned API for storing ML models, settings, and flags, enabling engineering teams to provision settings and query values chronologically for evaluation and simulation needs.
-- Built a fault-tolerant run orchestration system leveraging the `Temporal.io` platform in `TypeScript`.
+- Built a fault-tolerant run orchestration system leveraging the `Temporal.io` platform, written in `TypeScript`, enabling the automation of scalable tasks in Temporal’s durable execution model.
-- Contributed to services that standardize the indexing, ingestion, and distribution of data streamed through `Pulsar` across the organization.
+- Contributed to services designed to index, ingest, and distribute data streamed through `Pulsar` to standardize streaming architecture and integrations across the organization.

 [**Senior Software Engineer II, Genius Sports**](https://www.geniussports.com/) (_January 2021 - January 2024_)